 Elevate Virtual Conference

 Virtual conferences are incredible opportunities for professionals to learn from others, network, ask questions, and share their own experiences.
-Elevate is a conference specifically for nonprofit sector leaders, designed to provide information around workforce trends, leadership, and advocacy for nonprofits.
-You can access conference materials from the safety of your home, too!
+Elevate is an annual conference specifically for nonprofit sector leaders, designed to provide information about workforce trends, leadership, and advocacy for nonprofits.

 Tips to Leverage Online Resources

-• Am I looking to enhance only my own professional development?
+- Am I looking to enhance only my professional development?
 Or would my entire team benefit from additional training?

 Books for Nonprofit Professional Development